-- Advertising, marketing, and recommending the use of the Zantac products, while concealing and failing to disclose or warn of the dangers known (by Defendants) to be associated with or caused by the use of or exposure to Zantac; - m.
-Continuing to disseminate information to their consumers, which indicate or imply that Defendants' Zantac products are not unsafe for regular consumer use; and - n.
-Continuing the manufacture and sale of their products with the knowledge that the products were unreasonably unsafe and dangerous. - 154.
-Defendants knew and/or should have known that it was foreseeable consumers such as Plaintiff would suffer injuries as a result of Defendants' failure to exercise ordinary care in the manufacturing, marketing, labeling, distribution, and sale of Zantac. - 155.
-Plaintiff did not know the nature and extent of the injuries that could result from the intended use of and/or exposure to Zantac. - 156.
-Defendants' negligence was the proximate cause of Plaintiff's injuries, i.e., absent Defendants' negligence, Plaintiff would not have developed cancer. - 157.
+- Advertising, marketing, and recommending the use of the Zantac products, while Defendants concealed and failed to disclose or warn of the dangers known to be associated with or caused by the use of or exposure to Zantac; - m.
+Continuing to disseminate information to their consumers, which indicate or imply that Defendants' Zantac products are safe for regular consumer use; and - n.
+Continuing the manufacture and sale of their products notwithstanding knowledge that the products were unreasonably unsafe and dangerous. - 156.
+Defendants knew and/or should have known that it was foreseeable consumers such as Plaintiff would suffer injuries as a result of Defendants' failure to exercise ordinary care in the manufacturing, marketing, labeling, distribution, and sale of Zantac. - 157.
+Plaintiff did not know the nature and extent of the injuries that could result from the intended use of and/or exposure to Zantac. - 158.
+Defendants' negligence was the proximate cause of Plaintiffs' injuries.
+In other words, absent Defendants' negligence, Plaintiff would not have developed cancer. - 159.
 Defendants' conduct, as described above, was reckless.
 Defendants regularly risked the lives of consumers and users of their products, including Plaintiff, with full knowledge of the dangers of their products.
 Defendants have made conscious decisions not to redesign, relabel, warn, or inform the unsuspecting public, including Plaintiff.
-Defendants' reckless conduct therefore warrants an award of punitive damages. - 158.
+Defendants' reckless conduct therefore warrants an award of punitive damages. - 160.
 As a direct and proximate result of Defendants placing defective Zantac products into the stream of commerce, Plaintiff was injured and has sustained pecuniary loss and general damages in a sum exceeding the jurisdictional minimum of this Court.

-- 159. As a proximate result of Defendants placing defective Zantac products into the stream of commerce, as alleged herein, there was a measurable and significant interval of time during which Plaintiff suffered great mental anguish and other personal injury and damages. - 160.
-As a proximate result of Defendants placing defective Zantac products into the stream of commerce, as alleged herein, Plaintiff sustained a loss of income, and loss of earning capacity. - 161.
-WHEREFORE, Plaintiff respectfully requests this Court to enter judgment in Plaintiff's favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees and all such other and further relief as this Court deems just and proper.
+- 161. As a proximate result of Defendants placing defective Zantac products into the stream of commerce, as alleged herein, there was a measurable and significant interval of time during which Plaintiff suffered great mental anguish and other personal injury and damages. - 162.
+As a proximate result of Defendants placing defective Zantac products into the stream of commerce, as alleged herein, Plaintiff sustained both a loss of income and earning capacity. - 163.
+WHEREFORE, Plaintiffs respectfully requests this Court to enter judgment in Plaintiffs' favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees and all such other and further relief as this Court deems just and proper.